 e) Lio Beach

 If you don’t mind paying a little more, we recommend it 100%.
-This is the newest area for staying in El Nido.
-It’s a very beautiful beach and perfect for swimming next to the airport (don’t worry, there aren’t many flights a day), and high-end resorts have been popping up here along with restaurants and pleasant places to grab a drink after a day exploring Palawan.
+This is one of the newest areas to stay in El Nido.
+It’s a very beautiful beach and perfect for swimming.
+It’s right next to the airport (don’t worry, there aren’t many flights a day), and high-end resorts have been popping up here along with restaurants and pleasant places to grab a drink after a day exploring El Nido.
 Although almost all hotels offer free transport to town, by tricycle you’ll pay between 250 and 300 pesos per ride.
-It takes about 15 minutes to get to the main hub.
+It takes about 15 minutes to get to the main town center.

-For us, Lio Beach is a perfect area to stay in El Nido if you’re traveling as a couple and want something quiet without going to a far-off island, or if you’re traveling with family.
+For us, Lio Beach is a perfect area to stay in El Nido if you’re visiting as a couple and want something quiet without going to a remote island, or if you’re traveling with your family.

 Other areas to stay in El Nido